 These goals have been communicated to all levels of the company.
 However, each work area of the company is able to attain its own specific safety goals.
 And we encourage individual participation by all members of the organization.
 We empower employees to set and achieve their own safety goals.
 Employees are trained and encouraged to set individual goals and advise as these individual goals are met.
 This helps to get all employees committed in the BBS program.

 Training:

 The training program shall:

-- Define who is trained and how much

-- General employee awareness
+- Define who is trained and how much - General employee awareness

-- Ensure that all employees involved in the process are trained in the classroom or on the job

-Manual Section - 7 Issue Date 11/14/07 Revision Date 06/15/21 Policy Number Behavioral Based Safety LLCP-058
+Manual Section - 7 Issue Date 11/14/07 Revision Date 01/01/24 Policy Number Behavioral Based Safety LLCP-058